chandonn/weathercast/README.md

 - Font: [Inter](https://fonts.google.com/specimen/Inter)
 - Images: [Unsplash](https://unsplash.com/)

 The UI design was built using a simple and clean design.
 Combining elements such as thin fonts for texts and translucent containers.
-That enhances the experience when using the application, which showcases the next five days weather forecast for any city, catching users' attention, while presenting current weathr information at the top of the screen.
+That enhances the experience when using the application, which showcases the next five days weather forecast for any city, catching users' attention, while presenting current weather information at the spotlight.